-It is conventional wisdom that a property with more than 100 years remaining is worth approximately the equivalent as a freehold.
-Where an additional 90 years added to any lease with more than 35 years left, the residence will be worth the same as a freehold for many years ahead.
+It is conventional wisdom that a residential leasehold with more than 100 years remaining is worth approximately the equivalent as a freehold.
+Where an additional ninety years added to any lease with more than 35 years remaining, the property will be worth the same as a freehold for many years in the future.

 Lender | Requirement |